 On April 1, 2014, the beer world was surprised on social media with a video from Sam Adams.
 In that video, founder Jim Koch himself introduces the brewery’s newest concoction — HeliYUM.

 He then takes a sip of the helium-infused brew and proceeds to describe its taste while talking in a hilarious high-pitched voice.

 The professional quality of the video and Jim Koch’s commitment to the joke made it easy to believe that helium beer was indeed real — that is, until you notice the date when the video was published…

 April 1st – April Fools!

 In 2015, another video surfaced, this time filled with German guys drinking helium beer and laughing their faces off whenever a high-pitched sound would come out of their mouths.

 The video from Die BierProbierer claimed to have tested helium beer, but, like the Samuel Adams video above, it too was published on April 1.

-Since both viral videos were published on April Fools’ Day, we think you can already see where we’re going here.
+Since both viral videos were published on April Fools’ Day, we think you can already see what the deal is.

-But at this point you might be asking, “Yeah, helium beer isn’t real, but is it possible to brew it?”
+But at this point you might be asking, “Yeah, helium beer as a mass-market thing isn’t real… but… is it technically possible to brew it?”

 Why Helium Beer Isn’t Possible